nikdelgado/Customized-Directory-Listing-Script/README.md

 # Customized-Directory-Listing-Script

-This script was written for a class assignment in my Unix scripting class
+This script was written for a class assignment in my Unix scripting class.

 Summary: Prints a customized listing of the contents of a given directory.
 The user can select which files from a normal ls -l command are to be included.